-The price of our Class A common stock may be volatile and the value of your investment could decline.
+The price of our Class A common stock has been and may continue to be volatile and the value of our stockholders' investment in our stock could decline.

-The trading price of our Class A common stock may be volatile and fluctuate substantially.
+The trading price of our Class A common stock has been and may continue to be volatile and fluctuate substantially.
 The trading price of our Class A common stock depends on a number of factors, including those described in this "Risk Factors" section, many of which are beyond our control and may not be related to our operating performance.
 Factors that could cause fluctuations in the trading price of our Class A common stock include the following:

-- price and volume fluctuations in the overall stock market from time to time; - changes in operating performance and stock market valuations of other technology companies generally, or those in our industry in particular; - sales of shares of our Class A common stock by us or our stockholders; - failure of securities analysts to maintain coverage of us, changes in financial estimates by any securities analysts who follow our company, or our failure to meet these estimates or the expectations of investors; - announcements by us or our competitors of new products; - the public's reaction to our press releases, other public announcements, and filings with the SEC; - rumors and market speculation involving us or other companies in our industry; - actual or anticipated changes in our operating results or fluctuations in our operating results; - actual or anticipated developments in our business, our competitors' businesses, or the competitive landscape generally; - litigation involving us, our industry or both, or investigations by regulators into our operations or those of our competitors; - developments or disputes concerning our intellectual property or other proprietary rights; - announced or completed acquisitions of businesses or technologies by us or our competitors; - new laws or regulations or new interpretations of existing laws or regulations applicable to our business; - changes in accounting standards, policies, guidelines, interpretations, or principles; - any significant change in our management; - conditions in the automobile industry; and - general economic conditions and slow or negative growth of our markets.
+- price and volume fluctuations in the overall stock market from time to time; - changes in operating performance and stock market valuations of other technology companies generally, or those in our industry in particular; - sales of shares of our Class A common stock by us or our stockholders; - failure of securities analysts to maintain coverage of us, changes in financial estimates by any securities analysts who follow our company, or our failure to meet these estimates or the expectations of investors; - announcements by us or our competitors of new products; - the public's reaction to our press releases, other public announcements, and filings with the SEC; - rumors and market speculation involving us or other companies in our industry; - actual or anticipated changes in our operating results or fluctuations in our operating results; - actual or anticipated developments in our business, our competitors' businesses, or the competitive landscape generally; - litigation involving us, our industry or both, or investigations by regulators into our operations or those of our competitors; - developments or disputes concerning our intellectual property or other proprietary rights; - announced or completed acquisitions of businesses or technologies by us or our competitors; - new laws or regulations or new interpretations of existing laws or regulations applicable to our business; - · changes in accounting standards, policies, guidelines, interpretations, or principles; - any significant change in our management; - conditions in the automobile industry; and - general economic conditions and slow or negative growth of our markets.